 The Lady from Sendai

-She was from Sendai in Miyagi Prefecture — holidaying in Tokyo visiting friends and he was from Berlin now working in Tokyo as a photojournalist for some small news outlet and I knew them for one whole evening and part of the next morning and eight months later she would be caught up in the Great Töhoku Earthquake and I would text message her after seeing the news but never get a reply.
+She was from Sendai in Miyagi Prefecture — holidaying in Tokyo visiting friends and he was from Berlin now working in Tokyo as a photojournalist for some small news outlet.
+I knew them for one whole evening and part of the next morning.
+Eight months later she would be caught up in the Great Töhoku Earthquake.
+I would text message her after seeing the news but never get a reply.
 I didn’t get his contact details and am left now with only a handful of photographs to remember them by.

 We smoked and we drank and we spoke until the rising sun broke through the darkness and he fell asleep shirtless on the tatami floor — empty cigar box and empty shōchū bottle beside him.
 I lifted myself up and moved toward the front door, struggled with the lock just enough to wake her up and she called me into the bedroom and apologised a thousand times and I said it wasn’t necessary — we hugged each other goodbye and I stepped out the apartment into the commuting tides of Nakano.

 And as I look back now on the half dozen photos from that evening, I wonder about him still working as a photojournalist in Tokyo and the lady from Sendai and all those photos of Sendai covered in water, tsunami smashed coastlines, helicopter footage of little cars speeding away from inescapable walls of water and maybe she locked herself in someplace safe and maybe he came to rescue her, but there’s this one photo in particular that stands out, it’s the three of us and I’m in the middle wearing a grey t-shirt, he’s to my right wearing that white half-unbuttoned shirt and she’s to my left, all dressed in black and that long loose wild black hair and in her left hand she holds her mobile phone and she’s about to text message a friend but then looks up just in time to smile for the camera.